You can do it. we know you can, because we believe anyone can, provided they understand that the best cocktails consist of three basic elements:

 Garnishing often involves citrus peel or wedges.
 You can cut these easily enough with a paring knife, but it helps to use a channel knife to make curly twists.
 A twist is simply a twist of peel, usually done over the cocktail so the oils from the peel spray onto the surface of the drink.
 If you don’t have a channel knife, cut a strip of peel and carefully slice away the white pith.
 Long, narrow twists can be wrapped around a straw or chopstick to get an attractive coil that can be draped over the rim of the glass.

 Those are the basics, but there are plenty of other items and techniques that can come in handy.
 Showcasing all of them is beyond the scope of this article, but it’s really the whole point of Summit Sips.
-As I try new tools and new techniques, I’ll write about the experiences and share the results.
+As we try new tools and new techniques, we’ll write about the experiences and share the results.
 Have you found any shortcuts or made use of other kitchen tools in a pinch?
-Let me know in a comment below.
+Let us know in a comment below.
 With the proper technique and the right ingredients, there’s no reason you can’t make terrific cocktails.